keras-team/keras-io/examples/generative/md/pixelcnn.md

 ---
 ## Demonstration

-The PixelCNN cannot create the full image at once and must instead create each pixel in order, append the next created pixel to current image, and feed the image back into the model to repeat the process.
+The PixelCNN cannot generate the full image at once, and must instead generate each pixel in order, append the last generated pixel to the current image, and feed the image back into the model to repeat the process.